Mokens/MIPs/MIPS/mip-3-New-Era-Proposals.md

 An era is a name/label/branding for newly minted mokens for a period of time.
 For example there could be a Roman era for a month.
 During that time all mokens that are minted are mokens of the roman era.
 There could be a Silver era or Gold era or Olympics era or any label or branding.
 The era is stored with each moken in the Mokens contract and can be queried.

-Eras also determine the price to mint new mokens and the mint increase amount.
+Eras also determine the price to mint new mokens.

+Currently the era name and how mokens are priced for the era are determined by a New Era Proposal.

-Currently the era name, when it starts, the starting mint price, and it's increasing mint price are determined by a New Era Proposal.
+An Era can have a fixed mint price, or an increasing mint price or some other system, as determined by a New Era Proposal.

 ## Creating New Era Proposals